realSixi/dcf77-led-clock/README.md

 Find the STL Files in the [3D-Parts](./3d-parts) Folder.

-- Printed with a Prusa MK3S+ with PETG Filament
+- Printed with a Prusa MK3S+ with PETG Filament and 0.6mm Nozzle
 - The "Shader" is printed with white PETG

 ![3D Printed Clock](./static/rendered_image.png)